The 5 Best Dog Brushes For Boxers

 Boxer Coat Type

-The boxers coat is short and sheds moderately, year round.
-It tends to be shiny, smooth and fits tight on the boxers muscular body.
+The boxer coat is short and sheds moderately year-round.
+It tends to be shiny, smooth, and fits tight on the boxer’s muscular body.

 Boxers come in two colors: brindle and fawn.
 Fawn shades usually range from a light brown to a deep mahogany.
 Brindle boxers have a tiger-like pattern of stripes on a fawn background.
-Boxers can be solid in color or they can have white markings on the belly and the feet areas.
-However, white should not make up more than 30% of the boxers’s coloring.
+Boxers can be solid in color or they can have white markings on the belly and the foot areas.
+However, white should not make up more than 30% of the boxers’ coloring.

 Brush Types For Boxers